-The Highway Traffic Act of Ontario defines careless driving as driving "a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway.”
+Under Ontario’s Highway Traffic Act section 130 (1), careless driving is defined as, “Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway.”

 Find the Best Car Insurance Rates